dp12/dotfiles/README.md

 <kbd>mod4+d</kbd>     | Launch dmenu.
 <kbd>mod4+c</kbd>     | Close application.
 <kbd>mod4+Shift-r</kbd> | Reload i3 configuration.
-<kbd>mod4+Enter</kbd>   | Launch urxvt terminal.
+<kbd>mod4+Enter</kbd> | Launch terminator terminal.
-<kbd>mod4+Shift+Enter</kbd> | Launch terminator terminal.
+<kbd>mod4+Shift+Enter</kbd>   | Launch urxvt terminal.
 <kbd>mod4+Delete</kbd> | Launch system shutdown/reboot/logoff/reload menu (compatible with Ubuntu).
 <kbd>mod4+Shift+x</kbd> | Launch a prettier, but slightly buggy system shutdown/reboot/logoff/reload menu using dzen2 (compatible with Ubuntu).
+<kbd>mod4+Shift+p</kbd> | Lock the desktop with the [py3lock script](https://gist.github.com/Airblader/3a96a407e16dae155744) from Airblader.
 <kbd>mod4+Left</kbd>  | Move to workspace on the left.
 <kbd>mod4+Right</kbd> | Move to workspace on the right.

 ##Tmux
 Features extremely quick pane and window spawn/kill/switching, using ctrl-arrows and shift-arrows, respectively.
 The prefix key is set to C-t, in order to reduce friction with emacs.
-Requires tmux 1.9 in order to support tmux-resurrect and tmux-yank plugins (but you can disable them, if desired).
+Requires tmux 1.9 and the [tmux plugin manager](https://github.com/tmux-plugins/tpm) in order to support tmux-resurrect and tmux-yank plugins (but you can disable them, if desired).

 Keybinding         | Description
 -------------------|------------------------------------------------------------